spree/spree/guides/content/developer/core/preferences.md

 >> Spree::Config.admin_products_per_page
 => 20```

-Here we are changing a preference to something other then the default as specified in `Spree::AppConfiguration`.
+Here we are changing a preference to something other than the default as specified in `Spree::AppConfiguration`.
 In this case the preference system will persist the new value in the `spree_preferences` table.

 ### Configuration Through the Spree Initializer